TSX-V: SYH | OTC: SYHBF

 As we discussed in detail, the next major leg up in the uranium price will be driven by utilities coming into the market to secure long-term U3O8 contracts.
 That’s happening now.

-And it means we could be setting up for a much higher uranium price environment — potentially well above US$75 per pound — for years to come.
+And it means we could be setting up for a potentially higher uranium price environment for years to come, particularly in this new era of AI-driven demand for carbon-emission-free electricity.

-The Skyharbour team is currently focused on advancing its co-flagship Moore and Russell Lake uranium projects located in the southeastern portion of the Athabasca Basin in close proximity to Denison's Wheeler River uranium project and Cameco’s McArthur River uranium mine.
+To meet that growing demand, the Skyharbour team is presently focused on advancing its co-flagship Moore and Russell Lake uranium projects located in the southeastern portion of the Athabasca Basin in close proximity to Denison's Wheeler River uranium project and Cameco’s McArthur River uranium mine.

-The option agreement with Rio Tinto at Russell Lake — which has an initial earn-in of 51% and can ramp up to 100% — provides Skyharbour, as operator, a key advanced-stage exploration project with strong backing from an equally powerful partner.
+The option agreement with Rio Tinto Exploration Canada (RTEC) at Russell Lake — which has an initial earn-in of 51% — provides Skyharbour, as operator, a key advanced-stage exploration project with strong backing from a powerful partner.

-It’s a brilliant model of advancing certain 100%-owned projects on their own — such as the flagship Moore project — while joint venturing or optioning out other properties with the vast majority of exploration expenditures being on other companies’ dimes.
+It’s a brilliant model of advancing certain 100%-owned projects on their own — such as the flagship Moore and Russell projects — while joint venturing or optioning out other properties with the vast majority of exploration expenditures being on other companies’ dimes.

 Skyharbour typically retains a minority interest in the property that’s being optioned out while also securing an equity holding in the partner company.

-Collectively, Skyharbour inked earn-in option agreements with partners that total to over C$37 million in partner-funded exploration expenditures, over C$28 million worth of shares being issued, and over C$19 million in cash payments coming into Skyharbour, assuming these partner companies complete their entire earn-ins at the respective projects.
+Collectively, Skyharbour has inked earn-in option agreements with partners that total to over C$38 million in partner-funded exploration expenditures, over C$29 million worth of shares being issued, and over C$21 million in cash payments coming into Skyharbour, assuming the partner companies complete their entire earn-ins at the respective projects.

-With a robust portfolio of twenty-four Athabasca-based uranium exploration projects, ten of which are drill-ready, being advanced in a bullish uranium market — Skyharbour’s sub-C$100 million market cap is considered small compared to some of its peers.
+With a robust portfolio of 29 Athabasca-based uranium exploration projects, ten of which are drill-ready, being advanced in a bullish uranium market — Skyharbour’s ~C$75 million market cap is considered small compared to some of its peers.

-Plus, you really cannot overstate the significance of having three very well-established strategic partners in Denison Mines, Orano, and Rio Tinto, as discussed throughout.
+Plus, you really cannot overstate the significance of having three very well-established strategic partners in Denison Mines, Orano, and Rio Tinto Exploration Canada, as discussed throughout.

-Skyharbour is also well-funded with approximately C$4 million in cash and equity holdings with more money and stock coming in from partner companies earning-in at the company’s secondary projects.
+Skyharbour is also well-funded with over C$6 million in cash and equity holdings with more money and stock coming in from partner companies earning-in at the company’s secondary projects.

 Now is an excellent time to begin conducting your own due diligence on Skyharbour Resources Ltd. — symbol SYH on the Toronto Venture Exchange and symbol SYHBF on the US-OTCQX Exchange.